Blackhawks rip Predators to continue climb

 Patrick Kane had a goal and an assist, Alex Nylander scored twice in the third period and Robin Lehner stopped 39 of 41 shots to lift the visiting Chicago Blackhawks to a 7-2 rout of the Nashville Predators on Saturday night.
 Erik Gustafsson, Dominik Kubalik, Brent Seabrook and David Kampf also scored for Chicago, which climbed above the .500 mark for the first time this season while improving to 5-1-1 in its past seven games.

 Rinne, who earned a 20-save shutout in Nashville's 3-0 home victory against the Blackhawks last month, remained at 349 career victories.
-Juuse Saros stopped seven of 10 shots in relief, as Rinne was pulled for the second time in four games.
+Juuse Saros stopped six of nine shots in relief, as Rinne was pulled for the second time in four games.
 Lehner established the tone early, turning aside all 12 Nashville shots in the first period.

 Nashville brought early, consistent pressure, but Lehner's stout play helped first-period goals from Gustafsson and Kubalik stand up before the Blackhawks added to their advantage.
 The Predators fell to 1-3-2 in their previous six games.
 Roman Josi's goal 3:40 into the third period brought Nashville within 4-1.
 Chicago responded to take a 7-1 lead before Josi added another tally with 1:08 to play.